editors of a book (2011) about Armand Schulthess

 Life and works

 Swiss born Armand Schulthess (1901-1972) from 1921-1935 owned a shop in ladies wear, which had to close due to the economic recession.
-Subsequently he got a job in a government department a job he left in 1951 to retire into a secluded house in Auressio, canton Tessin, he owned since 1941.
+Subsequently he got a job in a government department, which he left in 1951 to retire into a secluded house he owned since 1941 located in Auressio (canton Tessin).

 Living on his own (his two marriages had failed), he began a project that included the inventory of all human knowledge, which he did by writing down referrals, annotations, quotes, etc on small plates.